mahditorkzaban/Valuation-models/README.md

 ```

 The engine will:
-	Load the JSON inputs/ Validate assumptions/ Run the selected valuation model/ Print professional-grade results to the terminal
+	Load the JSON inputs/ Validate assumptions/ Run the selected valuation model/ Print professionalgrade results to the terminal